Make changes to your work permit in limited cases

 I’ve extended my health insurance

-If your health insurance was going to expire while you were still in Canada and you didn’t receive the maximum length of stay listed in the agreement between Canada and your country, you’re not able to apply to extend your work permit, even if you extend your health insurance after entering Canada.
+If your health insurance was going to expire while you were still in Canada and you didn’t receive the maximum length of stay listed in the agreement between Canada and your country, you can’t apply to change your work permit, even if you extend your health insurance after entering Canada.

 It’s your responsibility to make sure you have adequate health insurance for the entire length of your stay in Canada before arriving in the country.

-You can only extend your work permit if:
+You can change your work permit only if:

 • you’ve received a new passport, or